What is Ketosis?

 The ketogenic diet has proven to be an effective way to lose weight and live a more active lifestyle (x).
 It is also a natural way to manage a range of serious health conditions (x).
 There are many short-term advantages to following the diet, such as a dramatic reduction in stored body fat and stomach fat.
 It is also a great tool for people who are looking for a healthy way to help manage their diabetes.

 Keto is heralded for its ability to boost the metabolism, which makes it an attractive option for those who are looking to shed pounds and those who want to increase their metabolism levels.
-In the same vein, the keto diet is unsuitable for everyone.
+In the same vein, the keto diet is not suited for everyone.
 The meal plans are very restrictive in terms of what types of food you are able to eat.
 If you are an athlete, bodybuilder or just have a very active lifestyle, this diet may not be the healthiest option for you.
 Just like with any diet, you should consult with a medical professional prior to embarking on your fitness journey.
 It is also wise to speak with a nutritionist to help plan your keto meals to fit your current health, your lifestyle and your goals.